 This thing of seeing yourself.
 An artist’s perception is key to their art – both external and internal.
 The more you can see flows into what you let others see through your art.
 I had seen art history classics in books and magazines, and had visited my share of top art museums in the US, London, and Munich.
 In my hometown the local art scene favored colonial gardens.
 I was more satisfied with abstract masters, art films and videos, and art connected to music; album covers, concert posters, fan art.
 I admittedly hadn’t seen much outside of family trips other than school, church, and limited campus forays by the age of 21.
 I did see myself every day to tidy up, but only briefly.

 Self representation failed me.
 I knew I absolutely did not fit the trappings of a “proper Baptist woman,” but that was the eternal pressure – the eternal hellish pressure.
 How can you see your actual self when you are constantly discouraged or even banned from being it?
 The proper Baptist woman face is one with a never failing smile, or at least pleasant expression.
 This is demanded.
 In many cases, that face was a lie, on my part and on the part of many others.
-In hindsight, others seemed to trust their perception of this.
+In hindsight, others seemed to trust their own superficial interpretation of this.

 Yes.
 I’m Different.